FlowFuse/website/src/_includes/core-nodes/http-request-use-case.md

 3. **Remote Control and Device Management:** In smart home systems, the HTTP request node can be used to facilitates remote device management.
 It allows users to control various devices such as lights, thermostats, and security cameras via web or mobile interfaces by interacting with device APIs.
 Actions like toggling devices, adjusting settings, and receiving real-time updates can be achieved through the HTTP request node.

 These are a few use cases of the HTTP Request node, but its ability to communicate with other services is a significant and core capability.
-This capability alone opens the door to a diverse array of other use cases.
+This capability alone opens the door to a diverse array of different use cases.

 ## Examples